About LYH

 • Agistment is provided for around fifty horses in stables and shared and private paddocks.

-• LYH receives income from the Galilee School and The Disability Trust in the form of licence fees and from two commercial tenants.
+• LYH receives income in the form of licence fees from commercial tenants.

 • In 2012 LYH opened Westwood Lodge.
-The lodge is designed to accommodate up to 60 school children and 11 teachers in groups visiting the Canberra attractions.
-Groups from most states and Singapore have used Westwood Lodge as their base for visiting the attractions.
-Unfortunately, COVID-19 has impacted this trade badly.
-The LYH Board has been in contact with the ACT youth welfare groups about repurposing the lodge as a youth homeless centre.
+The lodge is designed to accommodate up to 56 school children and 7 teachers in groups visiting the Canberra attractions.
+Groups from all across Australia and as far as and Singapore have used Westwood Lodge as their base for visiting the attractions.

 • Except for grants from time to time, LYH does not receive regular funding from governments.